jeherve/WP-Facebook-applications/readme.txt

 = Work in progress =

 This plugin is a work in progress.
 Do not hesitate to jump in and propose changes, give your remarks directly on github.com

+Please note that this plugin uses the Facebook PHP SDK (https://github.com/facebook/php-sdk)